Vessels — Full Integration Reference

 Naming conventions

-The SDK and push payload use camelCase (JavaScript convention): vesselTitle, vesselStatus, pinCard, previewUrl, externalId.
+The SDK and push payload use camelCase (JavaScript convention): vesselTitle, vesselStatus, details, previewUrl, externalId.

 Webhook payloads use snake_case (JSON/HTTP convention): vessel_id, external_id, interaction_type.